 Of particular note during this production run was the debut of the GTP with its supercharged 3800 V6.
 This model offered a nice combination of power (240-hp) and relatively decent gas mileage (16 mpg city and 25 mpg highway) at the time.
 It should also be noted that during this time the base model had a slightly less sporty front and rear design than the GT and GTP models.

-We no longer recommend earlier Grand Prix generations due to potential mileage and condition concerns.
+We no longer recommend the earlier Grand Prix generations due to potential mileage and condition concerns.

-All in all, we think the Grand Prix can make a good used car choice as it represents a lot of performance and features for the money.
+All in all, we think a lower mileage Grand Prix can make a good used car choice if you can find one.
 In particular, we think the GT makes the best overall choice for its balance of power, fuel economy and handling.

 And we have a number of suggestions to help you save money when buying one.

-There are actually several different ways to buy a used Grand Prix at the lowest price, and even at wholesale.
+There are actually several different ways to buy a used Grand Prix at the lowest price, and even at wholesale, although it can be challenging because of the few remaining "good" models still out there.
 You can click on the links to each of the following methods to get the specific instructions.

 First of all, here's a Lowest Price Used Car Buying Guide that details a super effective method, one that often beats down prices even to wholesale levels.
 And somewhat related to this, here's another excellent method that identifies Price-Distressed Cars Right On Dealer Lots.
 These are vehicles they are so desperate to unload they would welcome your wholesale offer.